 Jo Chandler is an award-winning Australian journalist, author, editor, and educator.
-In 2017 she took up a position as a professional expert and lecturer at the University of Melbourne’s Centre for Advancing Journalism, and continues as an Honorary Fellow at Deakin University’s Contemporary Histories Research Group.
+In 2017 she joined the University of Melbourne’s Centre for Advancing Journalism, where she is engaged as a senior lecturer and professional expert.
 She also continues to produce public interest journalism as a freelance for a range of national and international titles.
 In her long reporting career she has filed news and features from assignments across Africa, Papua New Guinea, rural and remote Australia, Antarctica and Afghanistan, earning distinctions as an essayist, profile writer and narrative journalist.
-Particular areas of focus over the past decade have been climate science, environment, health, human rights, aid and development.
+Particular areas of focus over the past 15 years have been climate science, environment, health, human rights, aid and development.
 She was the winner of the Walkley Foundation’s 2017 Freelance Journalist of the Year Award.
-She is also a previous winner of a Walkley Award, Australia’s most coveted journalism prize (Commentary, Analysis, Opinion & Critique 2009).
-She is also the winner of two Melbourne Press Club Quill Awards for Best Feature (2017 and 2014).
+She is also a previous winner of a Walkley Award, Australia’s most coveted journalism prize (Commentary, Analysis, Opinion & Critique 2009), and has been awarded two Melbourne Press Club Quill Awards for Best Feature (2017 and 2014).
 A full list of awards honors is available here.

 After a long career in print, in recent years she began exploring radio storytelling, producing investigative programs for the acclaimed ABC Radio National’s Background Briefing program, the first of which – “Ebola With Wings, reporting on the drug-resistant tuberculosis crisis in Papua New Guinea – was a finalist in the prestigious Australian Museum Eureka Prizes in the science journalism category, and also in the United Nations Association of Australia Media Peace awards.
 She also produced a feature documentary for ABC Radio National’s Earshot program, Do Re Mi in PNG, on the Von Trapp family’s adventures in Papua New Guinea.
 She’s a sought-after speaker and educator.
 In late 2015 Jo was invited as a guest lecturer to Columbia University to discuss her work in PNG with students in the journalism and anthropology programs.